neverRare/butter/doc/language/boolean.md

 ## Logical operators

-- And `A && B`
+- AND `A && B`
-- Or `A || B`
+- OR `A || B`
-- Not `!A`
+- NOT `!A`
-- Nxor `A == B`
+- NXOR `A == B`
-- Xor `A != B`
+- XOR `A != B`

-"And" and "or" operators have short-circuiting behavior.
-When the left hand side of "and" operator is false, it immediately evaluates to false without evaluating the right hand side.
-Same for "or" operator with left hand side being true.
+AND and OR operators have short-circuiting behavior.
+When the left hand side of AND operator is false, it immediately evaluates to false without evaluating the right hand side.
+Same for OR operator with left hand side being true.

+Note that NXOR and XOR are just equality operator.